cakephp/docs/en/views/helpers/breadcrumbs.rst

 out (meaning, included elements are rendered first), this allows you to define precisely where you want to add a crumb.

-Rendering the breadcrumbs trail
+Rendering the Breadcrumbs Trail
 ===============================

-Basic rendering
+Basic Rendering
 ---------------

-After adding crumbs to the trail, you can easily render it using the ``render()`` methods.
+After adding crumbs to the trail, you can easily render it using the ``render()`` method.
-This method accepts two arguments, both of them arrays:
+This method accepts two array arguments:

 - ``$attributes`` : An array of attributes that will applied to the ``wrapper`` template.
 This gives you the ability to add attributes to the HTML tag.
 It